I Spy poster

 The inciting incident occurs at 10 minutes when BNS learns criminal Arnold Gundars plans to sell the Switchblade at a boxing event in Budapest.
 The agency needs civilian cover - specifically Kelly Robinson - to get Alex close to Gundars..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Kelly and Alex officially enter Budapest as a team for the mission.
+This shows the protagonist's commitment to Kelly and Alex officially enter Budapest as a team for the mission.
 Kelly commits to the spy operation, crossing into the world of international espionage.
 Alex accepts Kelly as his partner, however reluctantly., moving from reaction to action.

 The Collapse moment at 70 minutes (72% through) represents the emotional nadir.
 Here, Kelly and Alex's cover is completely blown.
 They are captured by Gundars.
 The mission has failed, the Switchblade will be sold, and Rachel remains in danger.
-Their inability to work as true partners has cost them everything., reveals the protagonist at their lowest point.
+Their inability to work as true partners has cost them everything., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 77% of the runtime.
 Kelly and Alex escape using a combination of their skills working in harmony.
 Kelly's insight about Gundars' psychology and Alex's spy technique merge.
 They form a real partnership and devise a plan to stop the sale and rescue Rachel., demonstrating the transformation achieved throughout the journey.